awsdocs/amazon-eks-user-guide/doc_source/cni-iam-role.md

 **Note**
 Regardless of whether you configure the Amazon VPC CNI plugin to use IAM roles for service accounts, the pods also have access to the permissions assigned to the [Amazon EKS node IAM role](create-node-role.md), unless you block access to IMDS\.
 For more information, see [Restrict access to the instance profile assigned to the worker node](https://aws.github.io/aws-eks-best-practices/security/docs/iam/#restrict-access-to-the-instance-profile-assigned-to-the-worker-node)\.

+**Prerequisite**
+An existing AWS Identity and Access Management \(IAM\) OpenID Connect \(OIDC\) provider for your cluster\.
+To determine whether you already have one, or to create one, see [Create an IAM OIDC provider for your cluster](enable-iam-roles-for-service-accounts.md)\.

 You can use `eksctl` or the AWS Management Console to create your CNI plugin IAM role\.

 ------
 #### [ eksctl ]

 1. Create an IAM role and attach the `AmazonEKS_CNI_Policy` managed IAM policy with the following command\.
 Replace *`cluster_name`* with your own value\.
-This command creates an IAM OIDC provider for your cluster if it doesn't already exist\.
-It then deploys an AWS CloudFormation stack that creates an IAM role, attaches the `AmazonEKS_CNI_Policy` AWS managed policy to it, and annotates the existing `aws-node` service account with the ARN of the IAM role\.
+The command deploys an AWS CloudFormation stack that creates an IAM role, attaches the `AmazonEKS_CNI_Policy` AWS managed policy to it, and annotates the existing `aws-node` service account with the ARN of the IAM role\.

    ```
    eksctl create iamserviceaccount \